-Eithna’s By the Sea award-winning Seafood Restaurant, along The Wild Atlantic Way, overlooks the harbour in Mullaghmore, County Sligo.
+Eithna’s By the Sea award-winning Seafood Restaurant, along The Wild Atlantic Way, overlooks the harbour in Mullaghmore, Sligo.
 It is a friendly, family-run restaurant that caters for casual dining with homemade recipes using locally sourced food and sustainable produce.

-Established for over 16 years, Eithna’s By The Sea Seafood Restaurant in Mullaghmore won the Georgina Campbell Ireland Guide and BIM 2014 award for its fresh seafood, shellfish and lobster dishes as well as Eithna's use of seaweed in both savoury and sweet dishes.
+Established for over 16 years, Eithna’s By The Sea Seafood Restaurant in Mullaghmore, Sligo, won the Georgina Campbell Ireland Guide and BIM 2014 award for its fresh seafood, shellfish and lobster dishes as well as Eithna's use of seaweed in both savoury and sweet dishes.
 Even though Eithna's speciality is seafood, she has plenty of other options for non fish eaters from meat to vegetarian dishes.

 "A food lovers’ paradise, abundant in delicious local delicacies yielded from the magnificent landscape and the wild Atlantic, and served to you with pride".